joknarf/joknarf-tools/_Command-line/lsicon.md

 ## Install

-You use a plugin manager, like the famous [thefly](https://github.com/joknarf/thefly)
+You can use a plugin manager, like the famous [thefly](https://github.com/joknarf/thefly)
 ```
 fly add joknarf/lsicon
 ```